DigiBP/digibp-monterosa/Submission Documents/README.md

 ### Motivation ###

 All students of the FHNW School of Business have gone through one big decision.
-What is the optimal degree program for one's interests, skills and career prospectives?
-What are the differences and specialities of the different programs?
+What is the optimal degree program for one's interests, skills and career prospective?
+What are the differences and specialties of the different programs?
 What are the basic criteria for a program?
 Many students have given feedback that they wish more support of these decisions from the school.
-The sub-process **Recommend Study Program** of the overall **FHNW School of Business Onboarding Process** solve this problem by providing a digitised workflow that leads students interactively through finding the answers to this questions.
+The sub-process **Recommend Study Program** of the overall **FHNW School of Business Onboarding Process** solve this problem by providing a digitized workflow that leads students interactively through finding the answers to these questions.

-As one of the group members of the digibp-monterosa team works for the FHNW School of Business and is the project manager of the digitalisation project of the sub-process **program registration** this is the perfect opportunity to introduce the new sub-process **Recommend study program**.
+As one of the group members of the digibp-monterosa team works for the FHNW School of Business and is the project manager of the digitalization project of the sub-process **program registration** this is the perfect opportunity to introduce the new sub-process **Recommend study program**.

 ### Vision ###